unbit/uwsgi-docs/Ring.rst

 In our case the function is in the 'myapp' namespace and it is called 'handler' (you can understand that the syntax is namespace:function)

+Pay attention to the modifier config.
+The JVM plugin register itself as the 8 one, while the ring plugin register itself to the JVM parent-one as '1' (that you set as the modifier2)

 Using Leiningen
 ***************